 I appreciated the implications discussions, because they helped me be sure I was understanding what the doctrine actually meant outside of the text.

-The videos are created by Professor Natapoff, with the support of the Learning Experience & Technology team at Harvard Law School.
-The other materials come from a range of publicly available sources.
+The Criminal Procedure videos are all created by Professor Natapoff.
+The Voting Rights and other guest videos are created jointly by Professor Natapoff and prominent guest scholars.
+All the videos were made with the support of the Learning Experience and Innovation team at Harvard Law School.
+Other materials come from a range of publicly available sources.